 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Nijmegen, Netherlands; it’s nice to meet you.
+Nijmegen, Netherlands; it’s nice to meet you!
 Our first introduction to the historic and beautiful city was when we agreed to housesit in the nearby village of Beek-Ubbergen for two months.
-However, on our frequent trips into the city, we quickly learned that there are numerous things to do in Nijmegen!
+However, on our frequent trips into the city, we quickly learned that there are numerous great things to do in Nijmegen!

 Introduction to Nijmegen, Netherlands

-Before we jump into Things To See, Where To Eat and What To Do in Nijmegen, let’s review a few facts about Nijmegen!
+Before we jump into Things To See, Where To Eat and What To Do in Nijmegen, let’s review a few facts about Nijmegen.

 Where is Nijmegen, Netherlands?